Veracity0/Shadow-Rift/README.md

 The IOTM also allows the character to call Rufus and accept quests, as often as you please, and gain access to new content.

 The first such quest you accept each day grants you 11 turns of Shadow Affinity, which makes all combats in a Shadow Rift turn-free.

+5) May 14, 2023: Shadow Rifts fade into the darker shadows and are only available to those with a closed-circuit pay phone.